grafana/dskit/CONTRIBUTING.md

 ### Dependency management

-We use [go modules] to manage dependencies on external packages.
+We use [Go modules] to manage dependencies on external packages.
 This requires a working Go environment with version 1.16 or greater and git installed.

 [Go modules]: https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more